Superkikim/maxsmart/README.md

    device = MaxSmartDevice(192.168.0.25)
    ```

-2. Use the available methods to control the device:
+2. Use the available methods to control the device.
+Note that port 0 is a master port affecting all ports on the device simultaneously:

    - Turn on a specific port/socket:
      ```python
      device.turn_on(1)  # Turns on port 1
+     ```

+   - Turn on all ports/sockets:
+     ```python
+     device.turn_on(0)  # Turns on all ports
      ```

    - Turn off a specific port/socket: